RDMLLC/RE-Data-Metrix/replit.md

   - Automatically clears stale rent data when looking up new properties

 ### Bug Fixes
+- **Optional Loan Field Rendering**: Fixed bug where missing loan product data (interestRate, maxLtvBuy, points, timeToClose) would render stray symbols like "%" or "days".
+Now displays "N/A" for all missing data with proper null/undefined guards.
 - **Rental Analysis Data Flow**: Fixed issue where clicking "Analyze as Rental Property" from Deal Analysis Step 3 or Step 6 would navigate to Rental Analysis without saving the deal data first, causing "Please complete the Deal Analysis wizard first" error.
 Both buttons now properly save all form data to WizardDataContext before navigation.
 - **Step 3 BRRRR Banner**: Fixed premature display of "Analyze as Rental Property" button - now only appears after user enters both purchase price AND ARV to ensure required data is available for Rental Analysis validation